 This oven roasted pork loin only needs a few simple ingredients:

-To make the amazing peppercorn sauce, you will also need:
+To make the amazing peppercorn sauce with the pan drippings from the roasted pork, you will also need:

 How to Make Oven Roasted Pork Loin

-The key to cooking oven roasted pork loin is to use an oven-proof saute pan that is just big enough to hold the pork loin.
+The key to cooking oven roasted pork loin is to use an oven-proof saute pan that is just big enough to hold the pork loin and to let the meat come to room temperature for 30 minutes before you cook it.

-I used a 2.5 pound pork loin for our dish, but you can scale this up or down to meet your family's needs.
+I used a 4.5 pound pork loin and doubled the mustard glaze when I photographed this recipe for you, but you can scale this easy recipe up or down to meet your family's needs.

 The probe thermometer has saved many a roast over the years.
 I can't do an oven roasted pork loin properly without it.

 The model I use has a temperature alarm that goes off right when the pork is perfect.
-You can get a probe thermometer for under $15 right here.
+You can get a budget-friendly probe thermometer right here.

 You can learn how to make a smoked pork loin on your Traeger, too!

-I think having a savory and delicious sauce for the pork loin is an absolutely essential element to the meal.
+I think having a savory and delicious sauce for the pork loin is an absolutely essential element to a festive meal.

 The first time I ever remember truly loving pork loin was with this easy green peppercorn sauce.